pasan-SK/pasan-SK/README.md

 ## Hey 👋, I'm [Pasan Kalansooriya!](https://www.linkedin.com/in/pasan-kalansooriya-825b54213/)

-I'm a fourth-year undergraduate in Computer Science & Engineering department🎓 of University of Moratuwa, Sri Lanka 🏛.
-I'm a passionate learner who's always willing to learn and work across technologies and domains 💡.
-I love to explore new technologies and leverage them to solve real-life problems ✨.
+I’m a Software Engineer with a BSc Eng.
+(Hons) in Computer Science and Engineering from the University of Moratuwa, currently working at Sysco LABS, where I contribute to innovative projects at the intersection of AI, machine learning, and software engineering.
+My research interests focus on Natural Language Processing (NLP) and Computer Vision.
+I’m passionate about leveraging cutting-edge technologies to solve real-world problems, and I thrive on collaboration, learning, and continuous personal and professional growth.
 Connect with me :

 [![LinkedIn](https://img.shields.io/badge/Medium-12100E?style=for-the-badge&logo=medium&logoColor=white)](https://www.linkedin.com/in/pasan-kalansooriya-825b54213/)
 [![LinkedIn](https://img.shields.io/badge/linkedin-%230077B5.svg?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/pasan-kalansooriya-825b54213/)